evj90/hero-combat-engine/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Latest Release](https://img.shields.io/github/v/release/evj90/hero-combat-engine)](https://github.com/evj90/hero-combat-engine/releases)

 An unofficial Foundry VTT v11 combat-tracker module for HERO System that replaces Foundry's default tracker, which is incompatible with HERO's phase/segment model.

-The module keeps combat state on scene flags, provides a floating controller panel for the table, and adds HERO-specific tools like Hold, Abort, pip-based stat bars, and segment-aware token highlighting.
+It adds a floating controller panel per-scene that streamlines key elements of the HERO system.

  > HERO System is a trademark of HERO Games.
 This module is not affiliated with or endorsed by HERO Games.
 I'm just a huge fan. 🤙

 ![HERO Combat Engine panel](images/screenshot_panel.png)

 ## Quick Start
-Assumes familiarity with Foundry
+Assumes familiarity with Foundry and/or Forge VTT.

-1. Download and enable the module.
+1. Download and enable the module in your HERO Systems world.
 Latest stable release: `https://raw.githubusercontent.com/evj90/hero-combat-engine/main/module.json`
-2. Set the scene for action and adventure with tokens placed
+2. Set the scene for action and adventure with tokens placed.
 3. Open the HERO Combat panel from the scene controls.
 The button loads after the scene is complete, so it may take a few seconds to appear.
 4. Click **Begin** to build the combat order from the selected tokens.
-5. Use the token and segment navigation controls to run the encounter.
+5. Use segment navigation, token panels, active effects display, and modifier controls to fight for justice.
-6. Click **End** when combat is over to clear combat state and close the tracker.
+6. See Configure Settings to explore options.

 ## What It Does

+- Adds a floating tracker to cycle through combat order with configurable highlights.
+- Displays configurable pip-style stat tracking
+- Manages quick conditions, active effects, and combat state directly from the panel.
 - Replaces Foundry's linear initiative with HERO's 12-segment phase/segment combat flow.
-- Maintains DEX-sorted acting order with configurable END or EGO tie-break behavior.
-- Provides a floating tracker showing current segment, acting token, and full combat order.
-- Highlights active tokens across clients with segment-aware burst and glow effects.
-- Supports HERO actions and timing controls, including Hold, Release Hold, Abort, segment stepping, and post-Segment 12 recovery.
+- Supports HERO actions including Hold, Release Hold, Abort, segment stepping, and post-Segment 12 recovery.
-- Displays configurable pip-style stat tracking for STUN, BODY, END, and optional PRE.
-- Manages quick conditions, active effects, and combat state directly from the panel.
-- Gives GMs one-click combat controls to begin, add/remove tokens, and refresh order after stat changes.

 ## Why the Foundry Built-In Tracker Doesn't Quite Work Here

-- Assumes a linear initiative list — no concept of segments, phases, or the SPD chart.
+- No concept of segments, phases, or the SPD chart.
+- Assumes linear initiative ordered by die roll.
 - No support for Hold, Release Hold, or Abort in the turn model.
-- Sorts by initiative roll, not DEX with HERO-style tie-breaks.
 - No segment-aware token highlighting, stat pip bars, or per-combatant combat value tracking.

 ## Requirements

 - Foundry Virtual Tabletop v11.
 This is where it started.
 Input is welcome.
 - A HERO System world or actor data model that exposes HERO-style characteristics such as SPD, DEX, STUN, BODY, END, OCV, DCV, and MCV

 ### Manual / Direct Download